-Nature of Nature of Period to which the Amount A 4 D

-Statute Dues relates Amount Rs.

-Income Tax TDS F.Y.
-2018-19 37,58,894

-Act, 1961
+- b) According to the information and explanation given to us, there are no dues of income tax, sales tax, wealth tax, service tax, Goods and Services Tax, custom duty, excise duty, cess which have not been deposited on account of any dispute. - viii) In our opinion and according to the information and explanation given to us, the company has defaulted in repayments of dues from financial institutions and banks during the year as below.
+The Company has availed moratorium on repayment of loans and interest thereon from banks and financial institutions based on the circular no DOR.No.BP.BC.47/21.04.048/2019-20 dated 27.03.2020 issued by Reserve Bank of India.
+However, details of loans overdue as on 1st March, 2020 are given in the table below.
+The company does not have any loans or borrowings from the Government and has not issued any debentures.

+(Amt in lakhs)

+Particulars Amount of default as at balance sheet date Period of Default as on 29.02.2020

+Principal Interest 29.02.2020

+From Banks

+IDBI Bank - 39.84 Ranging from 0 to 61 days

+Bank of India - 35.56 Ranging from 0 to 61 days

+MDCC Bank - 105.12 Ranging from 0 to 61 days

+MDCC Bank (OD Facility) - 56.89 Ranging from 0 to 61 days

+Total (A) - 237.42

+From Financial Institution

+IIFCL - 169.42 Ranging from 0 to 61 days

+Total (B) - 169.42

+GRAND TOTAL (A + B) - 406.84

+Note: The above table does not contain repayment of dues of banks and financial institutions falling due from 01.03.2020 to 31.03.2020. i.e 1st March 2020 being the date of moratorium availed by the Company as per the RBI circular.

-- b) According to the information and explanation given to us, there are no dues of income tax, sales tax, wealth tax, service tax, Goods and Services Tax, custom duty, excise duty, cess which have not been deposited on account of any dispute. - viii) In our opinion and according to the information and explanation given to us, the company has not defaulted in repayment of loans to bank.
-Therefore, the reporting requirements of clause 3 (viii) of the CARO are not applicable. - ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
-Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) The company's managerial remuneration has been provided with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013. - xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.
-Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting standards. - xiv) In our opinion and according to the information and explanation given to us, the company has made private placement of shares during the year and it has complied with the requirements of section 42 of the Companies Act, 2013 and Rules framed there under.
-The company has utilized the said funds for the purpose for which is has been raised. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable.
+- ix) During the year, the company has not raised any money by way of Initial Public Offer or further public offer nor obtained any term loans.
+Therefore, provisions of clause 3 (ix) of the CARO are not applicable. - x) According to the information and explanation given to us, no fraud on or by the company, by its officers and employees has been noticed or reported during the course of our audit. - xi) The company's managerial remuneration has been provided with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Companies Act, 2013.

+- xii) In our opinion, the Company is not a chit fund or a nidhi/ mutual benefit fund/ society.

+Therefore, the provisions of clause 3 (xii) of the CARO are not applicable. - xiii) In our opinion and according to the information and explanation given to us, transactions with the related parties are in compliance with sections 177 and 188 of the act where applicable and details of such transactions have been disclosed in the Standalone Ind AS Financial Statements as required by the applicable Accounting standards. - xiv) In our opinion and according to the information and explanation given to us, during the year the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures.
+Therefore, the provisions of clause 3 (xiv) of the CARO are not applicable. - xv) In our opinion and according to the information and explanation given to us, during the year the company has not entered into non-cash transactions with the directors or persons connected with the directors and hence the provisions of Clause 3 (xv) of the CARO are not applicable. - xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.
-gokhale & sathe (regd.)

-xvi) The company is not required to be registered under Section 45IA of the Reserve Bank Of India Act, 1934.

-For Gokhale & Sathe Chartered Accountants Firm Reg.
+Firm Reg.
 No.: 103264W